-Animate artwork created in Adobe Illustrator CC or Photoshop CC using Adobe Character Animator.
+Animate artwork created in Adobe Illustrator or Photoshop using Adobe Character Animator.
 Use your webcam to give characters lifelike movement.

 What you'll need